tsgupta/fsClient/README.md

 	- Parameters
   		- token: OAuth token
   		- fileToDownload: path to file in DropBox separated by "/"
-  		- path: path to local file (will be overwritten)
+  		- path: path to local file (will be overwritten if already exists)
 3. **/upload**  : Upload a file to DropBox.
 	- Parameters
   		- token: OAuth token